khinkson/aws-swift-multiregion-api/README.md

 #### The Swift API Lambda Stack
 **Requirements:**
 - the Zone ID of your domain name from Route53.
-- the name you entered for the operations stack (`operations-stack` if you followed the instructions above).
+- the name you entered for the operations stack (`operations-swiftdemo0-stack` if you followed the instructions above).
 - Go to the [SwiftLambdaAPI](https://github.com/khinkson/SwiftLambdaAPI) project and follow the instructions on how to build and upload your swift lambda API package.
 - the name of your S3 bucket and keyPath where lambda source code package was uploaded.